cpp-cat/bettercare4.me/README.md

 - Setting the JMX opt to the slave's executor JVM, not the deamon

 ## Completed User Stories
+- Set the env var `SPARK_EXECUTOR_OPTS` in `spark-env.sh` to setup JMX for the spark executors.
 - Testing JMX remote monitoring using `jconsole` on a sample application
 - Set the `SPARK_PUBLIC_DNS` of the master and workers in `data/spark_prod_conf/spark-env.sh`
 - Set the workers memory setting in `data/spark_prod.yaml`
 - Open ports 9999 and 9998 in `bc4me-spark-cluster-master` and `bc4me-spark-cluster-slaves` security groups